Democratizing data science.

 In the Internet’s early days, building a website required serious technical prowess.
 Now, no-code tools like Wordpress and Wix enable anyone to quickly launch a site.

-” process has occurred in many fields, including design (Canva), information (Google), computing (Apple), commerce (eBay, Shopify), and now in data science, with no-code tools like Apteo
+This “democratization” process has occurred in many fields, including design (Canva), information (Google), computing (Apple), commerce (eBay, Shopify), and now in data science, with no-code tools like Apteo.

 While the early days of data science required considerable experience across a range of fields, today’s solutions are more “plug-and-play” than ever.